hermantai/codepath-NYTimesSearch/README.md

     DatePicker without a button, and the button should naturaly show the picked date anyway)
   * "Reset" button for clearing filters.
+  * Fix the issue of EndlessRecyclerViewScrollListener does not load more items if the network is interrupted or an API call has an error because it is stuck at "loading" state.

 ## Video Walkthrough